 |Full disclosure: We may receive financial compensation when you click on links and are approved for products from our advertising partners.
 Opinions and product recommendations on APYGUY are those of our writers and have not been influenced, reviewed or approved by any advertiser.
 Learn more about how we make money.|

-If you own some cryptocurrency yourself, then you may be interested in a crypto savings account to give these holdings an added boost in earning power.
+So if you own some cryptocurrency yourself, then you may be interested in a crypto savings account to give these holdings an added boost in earning power.

 These types of “savings accounts” or “interest accounts” are relatively new, as with crypto itself, but the rate of return is eye-catching and certainly puts the top yields issued by FDIC-insured banks to shame.

 That said, while these products can be exciting, they do come with underlying risks that typical savings accounts offered by banks or credit unions do not.
 So, if you’re considering investing in cryptocurrency just for the high yield, then you may want to conduct further research to see if these digital currencies are right for you.
+But if you already own crypto and want to get a fabulous interest rate on these holdings, continue reading our comprehensive guide below.

 In this post you'll learn: